Sugar Substitutes : Global Product Intelligence Industry Analysis 2024

 Segment Covered

-The report on global hydroponics market covers segments such as, vegetable type, distribution channel and farming type.
-On the basis of vegetable type the global hydroponics market is categorized into cucumber, lettuce, spinach, peppers and others.
-On the basis of distribution channel the global hydroponics market is categorized into grocery stores, unorganized small stores, whole food and specialty stores, modern trade (hypermarket/supermarket) and others.
-On the basis of farming type the global hydroponics market is categorized into indoor farming and outdoor farming.
+The report on global sugar substitutes market covers segments such as, product type and applications.
+On the basis of product type the global sugar substitutes market is categorized into low intensity sweeteners, high intensity sweeteners and high fructose syrup.
+On the basis of applications the global sugar substitutes market is categorized into bakery and confectionery, diary, non- alcoholic beverages, alcoholic beverages and others.

 Geographic Coverage